2020/21 Spiritual Life Calendar

 For more information, including necessary forms, on the Bishop Grimes’ Service Hours requirements, click here.

 Check back here for current opportunities for Student Service Hours include:

 Bishop Grimes Retreat Program

-Every class takes a day of retreat to go off campus and share in a day together as a community along with time for personal reflection.
+Every class takes a day of retreat to go off campus, or virtually if guidelines dictate, and share in a day together as a community along with time for personal reflection.
 Retreat days are set aside for a different kind of learning experience with God and one’s peers.
 It is a day that is purposefully very different from a normal school day.
-Students turn off their electronics, put aside the worries of tests and classes, and are encouraged to focus on the activities and people they are with as they learn more about the God who loves them.
-Each class retreat has a theme that corresponds to the class curriculum and includes Mass as well as the Sacrament of Reconciliation.
+Students turn off their electronics (unless they are necessary for the retreat), put aside the worries of tests and classes, and are encouraged to focus on the activities and people they are with as they learn more about the God who loves them.
+Each class retreat has a theme that corresponds to the class curriculum and, when in person, includes Mass and Adoration.
 Retreat fees are included in the student activity fee for students, so there is no additional cost associated with student retreats.
 Every student is required to attend his/her class retreat.